Blattsteinn/studentai/README.md

-# v1.0
+# v1.0 final release.
 This program is a student grade management system that handles input, random data generation, and file-based operations for processing student records.
 It computes final grades using both average and median methods while offering functionalities for sorting, grouping, and performance testing.

  ## Previous releases
- - v.pradine-release - initial version, the program is able to take user's input, generate random grades & names and calculate the final score using mean/median.
+- v.pradine-release – Initial release.
+The program accepts user input, generates random grades and names, and calculates the final score using both the arithmetic mean and median.
- - v0.1 - added additional .cpp file which uses C arrays instead of std::vector.
+- v0.1 – Introduced an additional C++ file that implements functionality using C arrays instead of std::vector.
- - v0.2 - Added sorting function, abiity to read .txt files and output results into a .txt file.
+- v0.2 – Added a sorting function, along with capabilities to read from and write to text files.
- - v0.3 - Separated functions into multiple .cpp and .h files for better code organization.
-Implemented exception handling to catch errors related to file reading and user input validation.
+- v0.3 – Refactored the code by dividing functions across multiple .cpp and .h files for improved organization.
+Implemented exception handling for file reading errors and user input validation.
- - v0.4 - Added file generating & testing function that evaluates performance of reading data from files, sorting students to two different groups & writing each group to a separate file.
+- v0.4 – Integrated file generation and performance testing features that evaluate the efficiency of reading data, sorting students into groups, and writing each group to a separate file.
- - v1.0-pre-release - the program supports 3 different containers depending on which we choose (vector, deque, list).
+- v1.0-pre-release – Enhanced the program to support three different container types (vector, deque, and list) based on user selection.

-# Installation and Launch Instructions:
+# Installation and Launch Instructions (cross platform):

 - Install MinGW and CMake (version 3.25 or higher).
 - Download the repository containing the above files.
-- Run run.bat to configure, build, install, and launch the program.
+- Run run.bat to configure, build, install the program.
+- Launch the program (studentai)

 # Container Performance Comparison (Vector, List, Deque)
-This document analyzes how the choice of container (vector, list, deque)  affects program performance when managing student data under different grouping strategies.
+This analyzes how the choice of container (vector, list, deque)  affects program performance when managing student data under different grouping strategies.
 Performance metrics considered include memory efficiency and execution time (reading, sorting, grouping).
+The tests are conducted with varying file sizes, with 1,000; 10,000; 100,000; 1,000,000 & 10,000,000 students data.

 Full test results can be found here - [Test results.xlsx](https://github.com/user-attachments/files/19260760/Test.results.xlsx)

 System parameters:
+- Operating System: Windows 11
+- Compiler: g++ 14.2.0 (MinGW)
-- AMD Ryzen 7 8845HS w/ Radeon 780M Graphics   3.80 GHz (8 Cores & 16 threads 1)
+- Processor: AMD Ryzen 7 8845HS (3.80 GHz, 8 Cores, 16 Threads)
-            8                        16
-- DDR5 16 GB
+- Memory: 16 GB DDR5
-- SSD
+- Storage: 1TB NVMe SSD

  You can change the container by opening my_library.h & editing the code.
 The default container is vector.

+ - Average below is calculated using 5 test results
+ - Testing using the same input files
 ## 1st strategy
 This strategy involves splitting a container of students into two new containers of the same type: one for "good" students and one for "bad" students.